tedpatrick/amble/README.md

 # Amble

-Amble, a server implementation with compile-time and run-time typing.
+Amble, an API server implementation with compile-time and run-time typing.

 Dependencies:
  - Express